sunnydigital/sunnydigital.github.io/content/notes/monocle/index.md

 # When you throw a ball into the air, is there a different ball every time you blink?

 The analogy that helped me better understand how reverse graph embeddings operate was a simple one you can do at home, with your eyes closed.
-When you toss a ball into the air, imagine a camera pointing at the ball from your point of view, taking snapshots every now and then, *snap*, *snap*, *snap*, ... , *SNAP*.
+Imagine tossing a ball into the air, with a camera pointing at the ball from a third-person perspective off of the $z$-axis, taking snapshots every now and then, *snap*, *snap*, *snap*, *snap*, ... , *SNAP*.

 [INSERT IMAGE OF MULTIPLE SHOTS OF A BALL THROWN AND FALLING]